-After an annual physical a few years ago, my doctor recommended blood work — a normal thing for patients to do once in a while.
-I, however, tend to turn even the most minute task into a Process.
+After an annual physical a few years ago, my doctor recommended blood work.
+While this is an entirely normal thing for patients to do once in a while, I tend to turn even the most minute task into a Process.
 This was no different.

 I’ve been told on more than one occasion that my veins are some combination of “slippery,” “little” and “buggers.”
 These comments all mean the same thing — that my veins are difficult to hit — and typically culminate in a digging expedition, usually in both arms, until the phlebotomist finds a well that hasn’t run dry.
 In the meantime, my cottonmouth escalates to panting and my clammy palms sweat profusely.
 Eventually, unconsciousness sets in.

 It’s safe to say I struggle with needles.
 A lot of people, in fact, react viscerally to the sight of a phlebotomist armed with a sterile syringe: In one 2009 study, 22 percent of patients surveyed at a primary care practice in Australia reported a fear of needles.
 Other research estimated that about 63 percent of children and 24 percent of adults are scared of needle procedures, including vaccinations and blood tests.
 This aversion can result in patients avoiding medical care altogether.

 The distress usually manifests in a few ways.
 Intense fear and anxiety are par for the course; sometimes there’s also fainting.
 The fainting component, caused by a sudden drop in blood pressure (vasovagal syncope), can be genetic.